Background

 7. Science has never ceded anything to religion, but religion has ceded much to science.

-And this is the fundamental problem with this argument – science has no capacity to provide humans with meaning nor morality nor metaphysics.
+And this is the fundamental problem with this argument – science has no capacity to judge meaning, morality, philosophy, metaphysics and so on.
 It’s just a tool to explain natural processes.
 These are completely different lanes.
-Sure, science has surprised religion multiple times, but unless a religion is foundationally built on some incorrect scientific theory, that just proves that sometimes people make bad assessments about things which are, at most, tangential to their religion.
+Sure, science has surprised religion multiple times, but unless a religion is foundationally built on some incorrect scientific theory, that just proves that sometimes people are wrong about things.
+Not exactly groundbreaking information.

 8. If every religion disappeared from earth, none would return intact, but science would be rediscovered.